 The tea-tray on which I began my descent of the slippery slope (at the bottom of which we now lie) was a detention a friend and I received for damaging institutional property.
 So record-breakingly long was it by our school’s standards that, on running out of cruel and unusual curricular punishments, the deputy head resorted to lobbing dusters at us, along with instructions on how to clean the bookcases in the panelled library.
 The topmost shelves were out of reach and, though our last grains of social responsibility howled “Nooooo” at the order to do so, we realised we had no option but to remove our shoes and stand on chairs.

 And what of that?
 Well, in order to identify the most disgusting of our number, several of us childebeests had spent the preceding weeks competitively wearing unwashed socks.
 Indeed, with laurels not yet bestowed, some of us (fellow detainee and myself included) remained actively involved in this medically-inadvisable research.
 There are people for whom revenge, carefully planned and executed, tastes sweet; for us, it was unintended and smelled horrific.
-As we loosened our laces, a stench filled the air – the olfactory equivalent of a time-lapse movie charting the decomposition of a rat’s corpse.
-Those hitherto ignorant of our co-curricular efforts didn’t remain so for long, and the library was cleared long before it was cleaned.
+As we loosened our laces, a stench filled the air – one potent enough that those hitherto ignorant of our co-curricular efforts didn’t remain so for long.
+Suffice it to say that the library was cleared long before it was cleaned.

 Obviously, this occurred in so other a time that it may as well have been another place.
 Shoe removal would, today, be considered a paltry nod indeed towards Health and Safety; without an embarrassment of carabiners and the kind of immovable wedgie that can only a hyper-enthusiastic belay can achieve, it Just Wouldn’t Happen Now.
 Nor is a sock war, to the best of my knowledge, among the challenges in which young people of a competitive bent engage these days.
 Those, I am told, consist largely of death threats even greater than an acquaintanceship with my hosiery, delivered via etherweb and comprising punctuation, misspelling and smiley faces.
 LOLZ :o>